undergrad-partner-school

 Books and Supplies

-When you try to estimate the cost of attendance for a college or university, you need to consider the cost of books and supplies you're going to need.
-The cost of books and supplies for full-time students of this school is estimated at about $2,000.
+When you try to estimate the cost of attendance for a college or university, you need to take into account the cost of books and supplies you're going to need.
+The estimated expense of books and supplies for full-time students of this school is $2,000.

 Boarding